matthewmain/kiss_the_sky/README.md

    - add image download button
    - fix safari issues (color value floats, etc.)
    - slidable shaders to let user control which plants get sunlight
+   - fade out shadows when leaf angle falls to below about -80 degrees from horizontal (will avoid narrow shadows when leaves are vertical as well as shadows flasing off at plant death)
+   - omit pod closure at plant death
+   - add shadow to gap between leaves
    - performance enhancement: run sun rays less often with stronger intensity (probably need to address plant color-change flashing)
+   - fix all forward growth based on y-values by replacing with trig formula to ensure new growth is forward regardless of stalk angle
-   - (possibly, some basic gamification like plant height or generation count)
+   - (possibly, some basic gamification like plant height or generation count--possibly to grow a flower tall enough to reach the top of the viewbox in the fewest generations, "kiss the sky")

 <br>